Mupkal, Nizamabad district

 Mupkal is a village in Mupkal Mandal in Nizamabad district of the Indian state of Telangana.
 It is located 39 km north east of Nizamabad and 2 km north from Balkonda, 15 km north of Armoor, 20 km south from Nirmal.

-Kisan Nagar (2 km), Kottapally (2 km), Nagapur (3 km), Jalalpur (4 km), Vempally (4 km) are the nearest villages.
+Kisan Nagar (2 km), Kothpally (2 km), Nagapur (3 km), Jalalpur (4 km), Vempally (4 km) are the nearest villages.
 Mupkal is surrounded by Armoor Mandal towards South, Velpur Mandal to the South, Mortad Mandal to the East, Nandipet Mandal to the west.
 Armoor, Nirmal, Nizamabad, Koratla, Bhainsa are the closest cities.

 Demographics

 The local language is Telugu.
 The total population is 6,296 people, including 3,106 males and 3,190 females living in 1,512 houses.
 Mupkal's area is 739 hectares (~2.85 sq. mi.).

 Transport

 Nizamabad is the nearest town to Mupkal at a distance of 50 km.
 The two towns are connected by roads.

 No rail station is within 10 km of Mupkal.
 The nearest station is in the nearby town of Armoor, 15 km away.
 The nearest major station is located in Nizamabad, 42 km away.